 Apart from this, you can still trek in Nepal but in selected regions.

-It is compulsory that all the trekkers/travelers obtain Travel insurance with traveling and it is suggested that the travel insurance should cover all the expenses such as Rescue and Evacuation arrangements, Medical expenses, Loss of Baggage and etc. Please check our Travel insurance and rescue arrangement section to have more details.
+It is compulsory that all the trekkers/travelers obtain Travel insurance with traveling and it is suggested that the travel insurance should cover all the expenses such as Rescue and Evacuation arrangements, Medical expenses, Loss of Baggage, etc. Please check our Travel insurance and rescue arrangement section to have more details.

 Trekking areas such as Langtang, Everest, and Annapurna, all of the lodges have telephone facilities.
 Nowadays, you can use your cell phone as most of the places have network facilities.

-During the day of departure at the appointment time our representative meets you in the lobby of the hotel where you are staying.
+During the day of departure at the appointment time, our representative meets you in the lobby of the hotel where you are staying.
 He will help you to transfer to the airport.